Pour-Over Will (England & Wales)

 When Do You Need a Pour-Over Will (England & Wales)?

-A pour-over will is most useful for people who have already established a living trust as part of their estate plan and wish to ensure that their entire estate — including assets not yet transferred into the trust — is consolidated under the trust structure at death.
+A pour-over will is most useful for people who have already established a living trust as part of their estate plan and wish to confirm that their entire estate — including assets not yet transferred into the trust — is consolidated under the trust structure at death.

 The primary situation in which a pour-over will is needed is where a person has created a living trust during their lifetime but has not transferred all of their assets into the trust.
 This can happen for a variety of reasons: some assets may have been acquired after the trust was created and not yet re-titled in the trust's name; some assets may be difficult or impractical to transfer during the person's lifetime; or some assets may have been overlooked.
-A pour-over will ensures that any such assets are swept into the trust at death, rather than passing through intestacy or under a separate legacy structure.
+A pour-over will confirms that any such assets are swept into the trust at death, rather than passing through intestacy or under a separate legacy structure.

 A pour-over will is also useful where a person wishes to make specific bequests of particular items — such as personal effects, sentimental items, or specific sums of money — to named individuals, while directing everything else into the trust.
-This allows for the flexibility of specific gifts alongside the comprehensive administration provided by the trust structure.
+This allows for the flexibility of specific gifts alongside the thorough administration provided by the trust structure.

 People who value privacy may prefer a pour-over will combined with a living trust over a conventional Will, because the terms of the trust — unlike the Will — do not become a matter of public record when probate is granted.
 The Will itself must be submitted to the Probate Registry and becomes publicly accessible, but it need contain only the pour-over clause and any specific bequests; the detailed distribution provisions, which are contained in the trust, remain private.

-A pour-over will is also relevant for people in blended families, where careful estate planning using a trust structure can help to ensure that assets are distributed in a controlled and tax-efficient manner, and that the interests of children from previous relationships are protected alongside those of a current spouse or civil partner.
+A pour-over will is also relevant for people in blended families, where careful estate planning using a trust structure can help to confirm that assets are distributed in a controlled and tax-efficient manner, and that the interests of children from previous relationships are protected alongside those of a current spouse or civil partner.

 What to Include in Your Pour-Over Will (England & Wales)